Shields Library

 The Peter J. Shields Library, or Shields Library, is a four-story library named after Peter J. Shields.
 It is located in the eastern part of main campus of UC Davis in unincorporated Yolo County, adjacent to Davis.
-The library is an essential study and resource location for many UC Davis alumni.
+The library is an essential study and resource location for UCD students, as well as for many UC Davis alumni.

 History

 The rectangular building the large library occupies was built in three parts starting in the year 1940, when the oldest north wing was built.
-The main entrance used to face north towards the UC Davis Quad Area.
+The main entrance used to face north towards the Quad (the large rectangular grassy field which was the historic geographic center of campus).
 When UC Davis shut down during World War II, the main reading room was used to train the Army Signal Corps.
-Expansion of the library (stage two) began about 15 years later in the 1960, which added the south and east sides of the building.
+Expansion of the library (stage two) began about 15 years later in the 1960s, which added the south and east sides of the building.
 The front entrance also changed its orientation from facing north to facing east.
-The last expansion stage in the early 1990s added the western side of the library and once again moved the main entrance to the west.
+The last expansion stage, which opened spring quarter of 1990, added the western side of the library and once again moved the main entrance to the west.
 This orientation remains the same as of now.